-No retaliation of any kind arising by reason of participation in the complaint procedures of Article 21.000, by any University employee or University student, is allowed.
-This does not limit any party's rights to legal redress, to Equal Opportunity Complaints, to making Crisis Intervention Referral Team (CIRT) referrals, or addressing other safety concerns through University policies.
+No retaliation of any kind arising by reason of participation in the complaint procedures of Article 21.000, by any University employee or University student against any University employee or University student, is allowed.
+This does not limit any party's rights to legal redress, to Equal Opportunity Complaints, to making Behavioral Intervention Team (BIT) referrals, or addressing other safety concerns through University policies.
 Any retaliation complaints that may arise against any faculty member of the UFA bargaining unit by reason of the faculty member's participation in the complaint procedures of Article 21.000 shall be subsequently addressed through the complaint procedures provided for in this Article (in regard to such retaliation complaints that may arise against faculty members, see also Section 4.100).
-Any retaliation complaints that may arise against any arise against any University student by reason of the student's participation in the complaint procedures of Article 21.000 shall be subsequently addressed through the application of the appropriate areas of the Student Conduct Code; and any retaliation complaint that may arise against that may arise against a University employee not in the UFA bargaining unit shall be filed pursuant to the employee disciplinary procedure applicable to the employee.
+Any retaliation complaints that may arise against any University student by reason of the student's participation in the complaint procedures of Article 21.000 shall be subsequently addressed through the application of the appropriate areas of the Student Conduct Code; and any retaliation complaint that may arise against a University employee not in the UFA bargaining unit shall be filed pursuant to the employee disciplinary procedure applicable to the employee.